Are you an expat? Or have you always dreamed of living abroad?

 When you move to a new country you are full of enthusiasm for all of the different exciting things you will do and places you will visit.
 Some of them you will do.
 But some of them you won’t.
 It’s amazing to have new opportunities and new challenges in a new country.
 But for most of us finances and time are limited and you might not end up doing everything you said you would.
 And that’s okay.
 You will do a lot!

 Living abroad is an incredible experience and I am amazingly lucky to have had the chance to have done it.
 There are so many exciting things about being an living abroad, but it’s important to know there are many challenges too.
 Sometimes it can feel like a roller coaster ride.
-Luckily the positives do outweigh the negatives, so I will blog about them soon!
+Luckily the positives do outweigh the negatives, so I hope I haven’t put you off!
+Now you can go and read 11 Inspiring Reasons to Live Abroad (at Least Once in Your Life)

 What do you think?
 Do you live abroad?
 What challenges do you face?